Chapter 2 DaSEH Infrastructure

 We also include cheatsheets so that learners can review the functions that they learned that day.

 This module includes the history of how R came to be and how it differs from other options like Python or Stata.
 It also includes how students should anticipate the experience of learning in the course and suggestions for how to learn.
-It also introduces jargon such as variable, row, column, object.
+It also introduces jargon such as variable, row, column, and object.

 This module does not have a lab associated with it.